Food Allergy Treatment

 Oral Immunotherapy to food was first described in 1908 in the Lancet - ‘a case of egg poisoning’ - by a physician practicing in Harley Street (pre NHS).
 This report (freely available on the link above) is highly informative.
 It reflects the process of OIT rather well, where even very allergic patients can enjoy a rise in the threshold of the allergen to which they are allergic.

-Standard care for managing food allergies has focused on avoiding allergen and facilitating the treatment of adverse reactions after allergen exposure.
+Standard care for managing food allergies has focused on avoiding allergens and facilitating the treatment of adverse reactions after allergen exposure.

 An increase in the development of immunotherapy treatments for food allergy has driven our knowledge forward.
 Initial studies mainly focused on school-age children in whom food allergies are likely to be persistent.
 However, increasing evidence indicates that delivering immunotherapy for food allergies to preschool-age children may provide higher success rates.
 Conversely, the natural resolution of food allergies occurs primarily in these younger age groups, resulting in challenges in selecting patients who will ultimately benefit from these treatments.

-Both immunotherapy and natural history studies reveal the inherent plasticity of the immune system in early life, which may be more amenable to intervention, but this raises a delicate yet unknown balance between the optimal timing of intervention versus waiting for natural resolution of the food allergy.
+Both immunotherapy and natural history studies reveal the inherent plasticity of the immune system in early life, which may be more amenable to intervention.
+This raises a delicate yet unknown balance between the optimal timing of intervention and waiting for the natural resolution of the food allergy.

 The field of OIT to foods has enjoyed a massive leap forward thanks to the rigorous extensive international studies (Palisade & Artemis) that underpin the licensing of a peanut OIT product.
 These studies show us the best regimens and products for successful OIT and the associated risks and side effect profiles.